msvbhat/kube-monkey/README.md

 This installs all the dependencies of the repo.
 Note that this project does not use the dependency management or vendoring yet.
 So the behaviour might be different for you.
-I will add dependency management soon in future.
+Dependency management will be added soon in future.

 ### Buidling